eclipse/jnosql-aphrodite/README.md

 | **LIKE**      |TRUE if the operand matches a pattern	|
 | **IN**        |TRUE if the operand is equal to one of a list of expressions	|

+#### The value

+the value is the last element in operation, and it defines what it 'll go to be used in the operator.

+There are four types:

+* number, where if it is a decimal, will become double, however, long.
+E.g.: `age = 20`, `salary =12.12`
+* string any character among two double quotes `"`.
+E.g.: name = "Ada Lovelace"

 ### START

 The **START** option to a **SELECT** statement defines where the query should start,